Car Won’t Start Power Steering Light On; Why?

 When they are low on fluid or wear out, they can cause a slow response from your steering wheel.
 Any wear or damage to these parts can be a safety hazard, so check and replace them as necessary.

-• Issues In Handling The Steering
+Issues In Handling The Steering:

-In general, issues related to handling are mostly associated with the failing of a power steering pump or belt.
+In general, issues related to handling are mostly associated with the failure of a power steering pump or belt.
 The pump is responsible for pumping fluid through the hoses and into your power steering system.

 Is It Safe To Drive With The Power Steering Light On?